hkbuttar/matchstate/data/README.md

 | 2015/16 | 2 | 27 | 380 | Full season, all 20 clubs (the Leicester title season) |
 | 2003/04 | 2 | 44 | 38 | **Arsenal matches only** ("Invincibles" release — every match involves Arsenal) |

-**Practical implication for Steps 4-6:** the possession-value model, lineup-aware features, and gradient-boosting win-probability model can only be trained on event-level data from **one full, team-general season** (2015/16, 380 matches).
+**Practical implication for the possession-value model, in-game features, and gradient boosting model** (`possession_value/`, `features/`, `models/`): they can only be trained on event-level data from **one full, team-general season** (2015/16, 380 matches).
 The 2003/04 set is retained for spot-checks / Arsenal-specific sanity checks but is **excluded from general model training** — including it would bias the model toward Arsenal-specific patterns (personnel, tactics, referees who officiated Arsenal games) that don't generalize.

 This is a real ceiling, not a placeholder: 380 matches of full in-game event trajectories is a modest training set for a granular, timestamped win-probability model.
-It will be treated explicitly as a stated limitation throughout (Steps 11 and 16), and cross-validation in Step 10 will need within-season splitting (e.g. by matchweek or by match) rather than the cross-season walk-forward validation used for the Dixon-Coles / Bayesian models, since there's only one season available.
+It's treated explicitly as a stated limitation throughout (see the main README and `RESULTS.md`), and cross-validation (`backtest/`) needs within-season splitting (e.g. by matchweek or by match) rather than the cross-season walk-forward validation used for the Dixon-Coles / Bayesian models, since there's only one season available.

 Downloaded per match: `events/{match_id}.json` (every on-ball event with pitch coordinates and timestamps) and `lineups/{match_id}.json` (starting